 Ladette Randolph is editor-in-chief of Ploughshares literary journal.
 The author of four books: a short story collection This is Not the Tropics, two novels: A Sandhills Ballad (a New York Times Editor’s Choice book) and Haven’s Wake (winner of the Nebraska Book Award), and a memoir Leaving the Pink House (showcased by Oprah Magazine online), she is also the recipient of numerous awards.
-In addition to a Rona Jaffe grant, she has won a Pushcart Prize, a Virginia Faulkner Award, the Nebraska Book Award, and her work has been reprinted in Best New American Voices (selected by Tobias Wolff).
+In addition to her Rona Jaffe Award, she has won a Pushcart Prize, a Virginia Faulkner Award, the Nebraska Book Award, and her work has been reprinted in Best New American Voices (selected by Tobias Wolff).
+Her third novel, Private Way, was published by University of Nebraska Press Flyover Fiction Series in 2022.

 The Value of Support